jvfon/Blog/articles/tech/webdev-demystified/1/simple-layout.md

 ### CSS is for?

 CSS agnostic.
-It's based on the Open Standard Principle
+It's based on the Open Standard Principle.
+In order for CSS and HTML to work in many browsers they were designed to be simple.

+The client control the display the content.
+People can choose settings, devices choose what they can handle and creators don't know all the variables.

+Designing for an unknown infinete canvas.
+Design for change, movement, adaptation.

 ### Starting Document